-G. Professional Development Collection
+H. Professional Development Collection

 Library Administration allocates funds each fiscal year for the purchase of materials to support the professional development of library faculty and staff.
-This includes textbooks for any library employees attending academic coursesand titles chosen for the Professional Development circulating collection.
+This includes textbooks for any library employees attending academic courses, desk copies, and titles chosen for the Professional Development Committee Reading Club.
 All items purchased for the Professional Development Collection remain property of the KSU Library System and must be returned when the individual no longer has need of the item.
+A small selection of Professional Development books is kept in the Library Administration Conference Room and is curated annually by the Collection Development Unit.

-H. Reference
+I. Reference